mathesh-me/eks-kubecost-cost-optimization/kubecost-guide.md

 kubectl get svc -n kubecost
 ```

-You can also get the `LoadBalancer` service URL from the `AWS Console`.
-You can navigate to the `EC2` service and then `Load Balancers` to get the `LoadBalancer` service URL.

 ![Screenshot 2024-08-07 155643](https://github.com/user-attachments/assets/f499d934-0a30-436c-88c7-d7145cb1f034)

 You have to copy the `LoadBalancer` service URL and open it in the browser with Port `9090`.
 You will see the `Kubecost` dashboard like below:

 ![Screenshot 2024-08-07 155516](https://github.com/user-attachments/assets/cd8c8af1-4d21-4715-94fb-2a9d2cdb038f)

+You can also get the `LoadBalancer` service URL from the `AWS Console`.
+You can navigate to the `EC2` service and then `Load Balancers` to get the `LoadBalancer` service URL.

 - Another way of accessing your `kubecost` dashboard is using `kubectl port-forward --namespace kubecost deployment/kubecost-cost-analyzer 9090` command.
 By using this command we can access our `kubecost` dashboard by using `localhost:9090` address in our Host machine.

 ### Utilizing `Kubecost` Dashboard

-Once you open the `Kubecost` dashboard, You can see the cost of your EKS cluster in the dashboard.
+Once you open up the `Kubecost` dashboard, You can see the cost of your EKS cluster in the dashboard.
 It also have lots of features like `Savings`, `Monitor`, `Alerts`, `Health` and `Govern`.<br> I cannot explain all the features here.
 But I will explain some of the important features here.

 ![Screenshot 2024-08-07 155718](https://github.com/user-attachments/assets/22d7470a-60b4-4839-b1eb-dcff3193bc31)
 ![Screenshot 2024-08-07 155734](https://github.com/user-attachments/assets/5c65d1cd-acea-43ec-9664-50f0907f40a9)